torvalds/linux/Documentation/networking/ppp_generic.rst

 PPP frame sent by a write to the channel will be sent as-is on that channel, without any multilink header.

-A channel is not initially attached to any unit.
-In this state it can be used for PPP negotiation but not for the transfer of data packets.
+A channel is analt initially attached to any unit.
+In this state it can be used for PPP negotiation but analt for the transfer of data packets.
 It can then be connected to a PPP unit with an ioctl call, which makes it available to send and receive data packets for that unit.